eam-00/Linux-Notes/Desktop-Environments/desktop-environments-index.md

 * Extract the zip file.
 * cd onto the extracted directory.

-On the directory there is a file named "metadata.json".
+On the directory there is a file named "*metadata.json*".
+Do a less on the file and look for the value on the "uuid" variable.

 * Rename the directory of the Gnome extension: